Genomicsplc/variantkey/README.md

 ## Javascript library

-Use the following commands to test the Javascript implementation.
+Use the following command to test the Javascript implementation.

 ```
 make javascript
 ```

-## Command-Line tool

-The code inside the cmd folder is used to generate the `vk` command line tool.
-This tools requires the positional arguments CHROM, POS, ALT, REF and returns the VariantKey in hexadecimal representation.